Last updated on 31st October 2022

 Digital businesses might consider using online surveys – tools like SurveyMonkey offer customer service/experience surveys as a template.

-Physical/retail stores might consider using feedback buttons – like the ones seen below – which are a quick and easy way for customers to flag good, bad or indifferent experiences, driving insight you’d usually miss out on.
+Physical/retail stores might consider using feedback buttons – which are a quick and easy way for customers to flag good, bad or indifferent experiences, driving insight you’d usually miss out on.

 Survey and speak to your team, too, in regularly scheduled catchups: encourage an open, honest culture where they can talk to yourself, and each other, about the situations they find difficult.
 This can help guide future learning videos you create.